 S. Richard Gard Jr., Editor and Publisher at Missouri Lawyers Media

 Richard Gard serves as editor and publisher (and president) of Missouri Lawyers Media, a group of newspapers and digital platforms serving Missouri attorneys.
 Recruited to the post nine years ago, Gard integrated three separately acquired companies into one media enterprise, redefined the editorial mission, assembled a talented team, and has led MLM to journalistic acclaim and business success.
 Prior to MLM, Gard served as editor and publisher of American Lawyer Media’s Atlanta-based newspaper for Georgia lawyers, the Fulton County Daily Report.
 There, he helped accomplish a similar editorial and commercial turnaround.
 Gard jumped into journalism during his third year of law practice at an Atlanta litigation firm.
 A University of Georgia School of Law graduate, he discovered his love of journalism at the University of Virginia, where he served as executive editor of The Declaration, a student weekly newsmagazine, and graduated with distinction as an English major, history minor and Echols scholar.
 Gard is the 2014 president of the Missouri Press Association and a gubernatorial appointee to the Missouri Humanities Council.

 Questions?
-Please contact Director of Events, Yuhuan Fu at firstname.lastname@example.org.
+Please contact Executive Director, Yuhuan Fu at firstname.lastname@example.org.